Musicals101.com

 b.
 Sept.
 27, 1898 (New York City) - d.
 April 5, 1946 (Denver, CO)

 Youmans was a runner for a Wall Street brokerage house when he was drafted to fight in World War I. While producing troop shows for the Navy, he fell in love with the theatre.
-After postwar stints as a Tin Pan Alley song plugger and rehearsal pianist, he collaborated with lyricist Ira Gershwin on the score for the now-forgotten Broadway musical Two Little Girls in Blue (1921).
+After postwar stints as a Tin Pan Alley song-plugger and rehearsal pianist, he collaborated with lyricist Ira Gershwin on the score for the now-forgotten Broadway musical Two Little Girls in Blue (1921).
 Youmans' next show was Wildflower (1923), a 477 performance hit with lyrics by Otto Harbach and Oscar Hammerstein II.
 No, No, Nanette (1925) was Youmans' most lasting success, written with lyricist Irving Caesar.
 The score included the hit songs "Tea For Two" and "I Want to Be Happy."
 The fresh and often ambitious melodies in Hit the Deck (1927), Rainbow (1928) and Take a Chance (1932) gave Youmans a reputation second only to George Gershwin's, but tuberculosis and heavy drinking abbreviated his career.
-He attempted a comeback with a ballet revue in 1943, but its failure helped to bring on his final decline.
+He attempted a comeback with a ballet revue in 1943, but its failure helped to bring on his final emotional and physical decline.

 Ziegfeld, Florenz, Jr.